rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | stats rate_sum(bytes_sent)
 ```

-It is possible to calculate the average per-second rate of the sum over all the fields starting with particular prefix by using `rate_sum(prefix*)` syntax.
+It is possible to calculate the average per-second rate of the sum over all the fields starting with a particular prefix by using `rate_sum(prefix*)` syntax.

 See also: